larissa0898/main_topic_extraction/README.md

-# Advanced NLP project - topic extraction
+# Advanced NLP Project - Main Topic Extraction
-This repository contains a
+This repository contains two methods for main topic extraction with Wikipedia articles.
+One with tf_idf and the other one is manual (most frequently words in text).

 #### Table of Contents
 - [Installation](#installation)